Written by: Tanya Wigmore

 Some contacts are still legitimate contacts who are receiving your emails, but who have completely checked out of whatever you're trying to say to them.
 They're not opening emails, they're not coming to the site, they've AWOL'd.
-Filtering your list of contacts by date of last activity can help to identify those contacts who haven't engaged in the last however many years and who are more than likely not going to.
+Filtering your list of contacts by date of last activity can help to identify those contacts who haven't engaged in the last however many years and are likely not going to.

 If you're using HubSpot Sales Pro, you're able to set some custom HubSpot Score properties so you can identify actions that make someone a great sales potential.
 If you have this set up and are generating HubSpot Scores you can filter your contacts to identify the really poor fit candidates who you might want to just take out your list.
 It can also help to flag those potentially high-value contacts that you won't want to remove.
 If you're not using a HubSpot Score attribution, you can still identify some of the main KPIs for your contacts and filter (and delete) unqualified contacts based on those KPIs.

-It's easy to create a bunch of lists that end up gathering dust on page 35 of your HubSpot Lists.
-Go through your lists and delete old imports, lists that were for old workflows, lists that were invites for special events, lists that are... you get the drift.
 When you delete a list you are not deleting the contacts on that list, just the unique grouping of them in that particular list.

 If things are out of control it might be hard to know where to start.
 A HubSpot CRM Expert can help you identify those main indicators of which contacts should stay and which ones can go.
 There's always a bit of anxiety associated with hitting the 'delete' button on contacts that you've worked so hard to attract in the first place.
 Be assured that as you clean up your list more of your emails will go through and they'll go through to the right people which makes a bigger impact on conversions.